segp-uob/segp/dev/README.md

 | Automated testing| Tests | TSlint, Protractor |

 ## Do we mark your code?
 No. We do, however, expect all projects to build and teams with non-building projects should expect low marks.
-We mark the outputs and level of technical achievement by inspecting your built outputs.
-We expect teams to prove to the markers that code is well written by use tests.
-In the case of Angular; the [Angular compiler](https://www.npmjs.com/package/@angular/compiler) will ensure your code is correct and teams will only be able to build functioning products with well written code.
+We mark the outputs and level of technical achievement by inspecting your built outputs and commit logs (rather than your source code).
+We expect high scoring teams to **prove** that code is well written by the use of tests.
+In the case of Angular: the [Angular compiler](https://www.npmjs.com/package/@angular/compiler) will ensure your code is technically correct and teams will only, therfore, be able to build functioning products with well written code.
+We take this approach to reflect professional software development practices.

 # Workshops, workbooks and walkthroughs